-Significantly accelerate action to address governance barriers to implementation, and mobilize access to investments and resources that support the Declaration targets; this includes sharing approaches and learnings in recognising funding and governance mechanisms for delivering urban nature solutions.
+Significantly accelerate action to address governance barriers to implementation, and mobilize access to investments and resources that support the Accelerator targets; this includes sharing approaches and learnings in recognising funding and governance mechanisms for delivering urban nature solutions.

-Stockholm has an Environmental program for 2020-2023 and an Action plan for Biodiversity that are being implemented.
-We are now producing City District Action Plans for Biodiversity to pin-point what can be done in each specific city district to enhance biodiversity.
+Stockholm has an Environmental programme for 2020-2023 and an Action plan for Biodiversity that are being implemented.
+The city is now producing City District Action Plans for Biodiversity to pin-point what can be done in each specific city district to enhance biodiversity.